Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 Observing nature is nearly always interesting.
 If a child has a magnifying instrument, new and sometimes unexpected aspects of nature may be revealed.
 A magnifying glass can provide a closer view of plant and insect parts and of small animals that are safe to touch, such as earthworms.
 Binoculars will give a closer view of birds and animals.
 A microscope can be used to examine microscopic organisms in pond water.
 It can also be used to greatly magnify small plant parts and other items that children might discover on their nature walks, such as feathers and parts of dead insects.

-When buying optical equipment, it's a good idea to look for a device that has reasonable quality as well as being affordable.
+When buying any type of optical equipment, it's a good idea to look for a device that has reasonable quality as well as being affordable.
 Cheap optics often produce unsatisfactory images and don't maintain the interest of children.
+If the device is going to be carried on a walk, its weight is also a consideration.

 Gardening is fun for most children.
 It can be magical to see a carefully nurtured plant grow from a seed or to see scraps from onions, potatoes, carrot tops, and other plants regrow.
 A carrot top produces greens, which can be eaten.
-It doesn't produce a new carrot, or the tap root of the plant.
+It doesn't produce a new carrot, which is the tap root of the plant.
 It would be good to explain this to a child so that they aren't disappointed.
 Some vegetable scraps do regenerate the part that's normally eaten, however.
-The first two references at the end of this article give ideas and instructions for using kitchen scraps to create new vegetables.
+One of the resources at the end of this article gives ideas and instructions for using kitchen scraps to create new vegetables.

 It's fun and healthy for children to eat produce that they've grown themselves.
 Some plants grow well indoors or in containers, so a garden is not essential in order to study plant growth.